crate/cratedb-guide/docs/performance/productizing.rst

 cluster.

-Having too many or too few shards has performance implications, so it is very important to get familiar with the `Sharding Performance Guide`_
+Having too many or too few shards has performance implications, so it is very important to get familiar with the :ref:`Sharding Performance Guide <sharding_guide>`

 But in particular, there is a soft limit of 1000 shards per node; so table schemas, partitioning strategy, and number of nodes need to be planned to stay